kyma-incubator/terraform-provider-gardener/README.md

     terraform apply
     ```
 ## Examples
-Example config files can be found in the [examples](https://github.com/kyma-incubator/terraform-provider-gardener/tree/master/examples) folder for the three providers that we currently support.
+See the [examples](https://github.com/kyma-incubator/terraform-provider-gardener/tree/master/examples) folder to view the configuration for the currently supported providers.